FFMG/myoddweb.piger/monitor/api/python/Doc/library/asyncio-protocol.rst

 Transports are classes provided by :mod:`asyncio` in order to abstract various kinds of communication channels.
-You generally won't instantiate a transport yourself; instead, you will call a :class:`BaseEventLoop` method which will create the transport and try to initiate the underlying communication channel, calling you back when it succeeds.
+You generally won't instantiate a transport yourself; instead, you will call an :class:`AbstractEventLoop` method which will create the transport and try to initiate the underlying communication channel, calling you back when it succeeds.